saifhosari/first-project-DareToEscape/README.md

 # Testing

-i have done enough testing that i assure users there will be no erors in the website .
+i have done enough testing that i assure users there will be no errors in the website .

 * Validator Testing